-David has also written eleven books about natural history and photography in Cornwall, all are lavishly illustrated with his own photographs, their titles are: Wild about Cornwall; Penwith Moods; Photographing Cornwall; A Cornish Year; Wildflowers of Cornwall and the Isles of Scilly; Birds of Cornwall and the Isles of Scilly; Exploring the Cornish Coast; St Ives and St Ives Bay; Inspirational Islands: The Isles of Scilly; Walking in Penwith and Walking on The Lizard.
+David has written twelve books about natural history and photography in Cornwall, all are lavishly illustrated with his own photographs, their titles are: Wild about Cornwall; Penwith Moods; Photographing Cornwall; A Cornish Year; Wildflowers of Cornwall and the Isles of Scilly; Birds of Cornwall and the Isles of Scilly; Exploring the Cornish Coast; St Ives and St Ives Bay; Inspirational Islands: The Isles of Scilly; Walking in Penwith; Walking around the Fal and the Roseland and Walking on The Lizard.
 He has also taken all the photos for another book written by his wife, Sarah: Iconic Cornwall.

 In 2016, in response to demand from online magazines, David started to use his DSLR to capture video footage of wildlife and landscapes.
 As well as having a library of some 50,000 images he now has an ever-expanding bank of videos to satisfy a growing demand.

 to the running of the Natural History and Marine Photography degree course at